DDI Summer Experience

 About the Program

-The Multicultural Center for Academic Success (MCAS) Summer Bridge Program offered its first courses in August 2003.
-In the time since, the Summer Bridge has grown into a four-week summer academic enrichment, confidence and community-building program that consists of credit-bearing courses, academic enrichment, exposure to research, and pipelines to co-curricular and community service programs.
+The Division of Diversity and Inclusion's Summer Experience offered its first courses in August 2003.
+In the time since, the Summer Experience has grown into a four-week summer academic enrichment, confidence and community-building program that consists of credit-bearing courses, academic enrichment, exposure to research, and pipelines to co-curricular and community service programs.

-The Summer Bridge Program accepts only 40 students and is available to first-year students who have been accepted by RIT and paid their deposit to the university.
+The DDI Summer Experience accepts only 50 students and is available to first-year students who have been accepted by RIT and paid their deposit to the university.
 Participants are housed, fed, and enriched through a variety of carefully selected programs, co-curricular events and cohort-building activities.
 Most notably, students take two credit-bearing classes that are applied to their degree.
 Once the academic year commences, students will have preferred access to an MCAS Advising Coach, whom they will meet with on a weekly basis to discuss academic progress and services available to support their success.
 Please see below for more complete information.

 What Should You Know?

-In addition to their classes, all students in the MCAS Summer Bridge are required to participate in all scheduled workshops, events and activities during the program.
+In addition to their classes, all students in the DDI Summer Experience are required to participate in all scheduled workshops, events and activities during the program.
 Some of the scheduled activities include field trips, team building exercises and recreational/social outings.
 All students must live on campus for the duration of the program and will be unable to leave for work, graduation parties, etc.

-The promise and support of MCAS continues beyond the Summer Bridge.
+The promise and support of MCAS continues beyond the DDI Summer Experience .
 Participants have priority in scheduling weekly coaching meetings during the academic year.
 These meetings are held once per week for students to ask questions and voice concerns to their MCAS Advising Coach.
 Additionally, the full breadth of MCAS programs and events will be available throughout their time at RIT.

-Coursework – Students accepted into the program will be enrolled in Writing Seminar and one of two additional credit bearing courses, either Pre-Calculus or Intercultural Communications.
+Coursework – Students accepted into the program will be enrolled in Writing Seminar and one of two additional credit bearing courses, either College Algebra, Pre-Calculus or Intercultural Communications.

 Academic Support Initiatives – Time management comes down to choice.
 Good choices lead to better results, while poor choices lead to wasted time and energy.
 These initiatives supply students with the skills, tools, and systems that work together to help improve their productivity.
 The students will learn to accomplish more with less effort, and improve their performance while reducing stress.

-Co-Curricular Pipelines – MCAS Summer Bridge Program students will be introduced to a variety of support programs such as CSTEP and I’m First, be introduced to undergraduate research through McNair and LSAMP, and explore RIT’s connection to the city of Rochester through Asset-Based Community Development and a partnership with Into the ROC.
+Co-Curricular Pipelines – DDI Summer Experience students will be introduced to a variety of support programs such as CSTEP and I’m First, be introduced to undergraduate research through McNair and LSAMP, and explore RIT’s connection to the city of Rochester through Asset-Based Community Development and a partnership with Into the ROC.

-Participants in the MCAS Summer Bridge Program are offered housing in a residence hall on campus.
+Participants in the DDI Summer Experience are offered housing in a residence hall on campus.
 Each participant will share a double room with a roommate.
 Students are not allowed to leave residence hall rooms between11:00pm and 7:00am.

 Meal cards will be issued during check-in, with meal options for breakfast, lunch, and dinner.
 Breakfast and dinner will be served in Grace Watson Dining Hall (GWH).
 Students will receive $9.00 in debit to eat lunch at multiple campus dining locations.
 Cooking any meals in residence hall rooms is strictly prohibited.
 This includes, but is not limited to, the use of toasters, toaster ovens, hot plates, and microwave ovens.
 There will be microwave ovens available for use in the lounge areas of the residence halls.